 Strengthening the Communities

-We are asking you today to make a monetary donation so we can continue to partner with villages like Totota to help create new business opportunities and improve their quality of life.
+Donations will help communities like Totota to help create new business opportunities and improve their quality of life.

-Donations will help provide seed money and investments to small businesses in rural communities to purchase electric appliances and other electric-powered tools, learn how to maximize their use, and ultimately help them generate income and grow their businesses.
+These loans will help provide seed money and investments to small businesses in rural communities to purchase electric appliances and other electric-powered tools, learn how to maximize their use, and ultimately help them generate income and grow their businesses.
 These businesses can include clinics, refrigeration facilities, restaurants, repair shops, and more.Donate now